DucQuyen199/Campus-Learning/services/admin-service/README.md

-# Campust Admin Service
+# CampusLearning Admin Service

-The **Campust Admin Service** is a Node.js/Express REST API that powers the administrative dashboard of the Campust learning platform.
+The **CampusLearning Admin Service** is a Node.js/Express REST API that powers the administrative dashboard of the CampusLearning learning platform.
 It handles user management, course & event moderation, reporting, file uploads and other privileged operations.

 ---